pasanmanula/curw-iot-server/docs/Data Format.md

 success
 ```

-### Example
+### Examples

-##### Example 1
+#### Example 1

-Lets assume that 10:00:00 time on a particular day, Rain Gauge measured the Precipitation as 0.2 mm, and
+Lets assume 10:00:00 time in a particular day, and a Rain Gauge is showing the Accumulative Precipitation value as 0.2 mm.
-the Rain Gauge's tipping  bucket size is 0.2 mm.
+Also consider the Rain Gauge's tipping  bucket size is 0.2 mm.
-In sub-sequence time steps of 10:02:14, 10:04:10, 10:06:45 and 10:09:00, the Rain Gauge bucket is tipped and the
+In sub-sequence time steps of 10:02:14, 10:04:10, 10:06:45 and 10:09:00, the Rain Gauge's tipping bucket is tipped and the
-Accumulative Precipitation (Rainfall) is show in the following graph.
+Accumulative Precipitation (Rainfall) is shown in the following graph.

 ```bash
 Accumulative Precipitation (mm)